Are you a Chronicle Lover? Berlin Awaits You

 Can be found just a few minutes walk from Berlin Cathedral is the Altes Museum, is the oldest museum in Berlin.

 known for it Classical Antiquity collection, It has several exhibitions from vases, sculptures, crafts objects, jewelry, and its main highlights are the statue of Berlin Goddess, The Praying Boy, Amphora of Berlin Painter Throned Goddess from Taranto.

-Its main floor provides a panorama view of the ancient Greece from 10th to 1st Century BCE.
+Its main floor provides a panorama view of ancient Greece from 10th to 1st Century BCE.

-There are a lot more to look forward for however for me I have already seen this kind of exhibits, from several Museums that I went in Athens, Rome, and Paris I would rather skip this one and give way for other interesting spot to explore.
+There are a lot more to look forward to however for me I have already seen this kind of exhibits, from several Museums that I went in Athens, Rome, and Paris I would rather skip this one and give way for other interesting spots to explore.

-The Museum is close on Mondays, its open from Tuesdays to Sunday 10:00 am to 6:00 pm entrance fees is 10 euros per person.
+The Museum is closed on Mondays, its open from Tuesdays to Sunday 10:00 am to 6:00 pm entrance fees is 10 euros per person.

 Roads on work

-As walking through this filled of “in construction” roads I have seen a corner where a woman was exposing some paintings, they were really attractive and ended up buying one of it.
+As walking through this filled with “in construction” roads I have seen a corner where a woman was exposing some paintings, they were really attractive and ended up buying one of it.

 As she was explaining about the purpose of her selling them for a school project of from an Art University.

-She said that those 15 paintings are made from different artist including her.
+She said that those 15 paintings made by the different artist including her.